Entropire/Simple_Factions/README.md

 # Simple Factions

+## Credits

+This project includes code from AnvilGUI, © WesJD, licensed under the MIT License.

+## Information

 this is a small plugin in development.

 if you have ideas of what I can add to this plugin to make it better I would appreciate it if you would send a message in the ideas chat.